Officials: Suicide car bomb targets Afghan governor, kills 8

-KABUL, Afghanistan (AP) — A suicide car bomber targeted the convoy of a provincial governor in eastern Afghanistan on Monday, killing at least 8 people, including four civilians, government officials said.
+KABUL, Afghanistan (AP) — A suicide car bomber targeted the convoy of a provincial governor in eastern Afghanistan on Monday, killing at least eight people, including four civilians, government officials said.

-The condition of the governor, Rahmatullah Yarmal, was not immediately known and officials would not confirm local reports that he was slightly wounded in the bombing in Laghman province.
-The governor’s spokesman, Asadullah Dawlatzai, said only that along with the eight fatalities, about 30 people — both military and civilians — were wounded in the attack, which took place in Mihterlam, the provincial capital.
+The governor, Rahmatullah Yarmal, was unharmed in the attack in Laghman province, according to his spokesman, Asadullah Dawlatzai.

+Four of Yarmal’s bodyguards were killed, the spokesman said, adding that about 38 people — both military and civilians — were wounded in the attack, which took place in Mihterlam, the provincial capital.
+Dawlatzai said 36 civilians were among the wounded, including children, as well as two other bodyguards of the governor.

-Tareq Arian, spokesman for the Interior Ministry, said that four civilians and four of Yarmal’s bodyguards were killed.
-The wounded included 28 civilians and two other guards.
+The explosion also left several badly damaged vehicles at the site of the attack.
+The wounded, including small children, were taken to the city’s main hospitals.

 No one immediately claimed responsibility for the attack but both the Islamic State group and the Taliban are active in the area.
 Both militant groups have carried out attacks in the past against Afghan government representatives, national security and defense personnel, and civilians.